-The WCWA contest is a contest open to professional photographers, with the exception of submissions in the student category (see 3.8).
+The WCWA contest is a contest open to professional photographers.
 A photographer qualifies as a professional in the context of WCWA if they: have a business license or official work as a wedding photographer for a company.

 WCWA may request the CE to provide proof of qualification as defined above. .
 Proof includes but is not limited to any form of legal document, such as a business licence, employment contract as a photographer.
 Should the CE fail to share sufficient proof of their qualification as a professional photographer as specified above they will be immediately disqualified from the contest, without refund of any paid fees.